OffensivePython/Nscan/README.md

 # Usage
 Nscan is simple to use, it works just the way you expect it

-First thing you need to do is to load nscan alias interface
+If this your first run, you need to load nscan alias interface before launching a Scan
 ```
 $ ./nscan.py iface load
 Press enter key to load nscan alias interface